mechalas/fog-inventory-updater/README.md

 ### Collect inventory data and upload it to FOG

 This is the default operating mode.
 The script will gather inventory data on the current host, and attempt to upload it to FOG.
 It assumes that the hostname of the local system matches host's name in the FOG database.
 If for some reason these differ, the host's name can be overridden with the `-H` option, or a FOG host ID can be provided with `-i`.
 If the host can't be found in FOG, it will exit without taking action and print an error.
+If the hosts exists but does not yet have an inventory record, a new one will be created.

 The primary user and "other" tags can be set with `-p`, `-o1` and `-o2`, respectively.
 These are the only FOG inventory items that cannot be automatically determined.